Anne-Ren/Anne-Ren.github.io/index.md

 ## News & Awards

-- Mar 2023：Third Prize in School Level English Speech Competition🎤
+- **Mar 2023：**Third Prize in School Level English Speech Competition🎤
-- Jan 2021：Outstanding graduates at the college level🎓
+- **Jan 2021：**Outstanding graduates at the college level🎓
-- Jan 2020：Professional Scholarships🌟
+- **Jan 2020：**Professional Scholarships🌟
-- Apr 2020：National Third Prize in the 4th Life Science Innovation and Entrepreneurship Competition
+- **Apr 2020：**National Third Prize in the 4th Life Science Innovation and Entrepreneurship Competition
-- May 2020：Provincial Silver Award of the 5th "Internet+" Innovation and Entrepreneurship Competition
+- **May 2020：**Provincial Silver Award of the 5th "Internet+" Innovation and Entrepreneurship Competition
-- May 2019：certificate of aerobics level three!💃
+- **May 2019：**certificate of aerobics level three!💃
-- Sep 2019：Volunteer of Yangling Agricultural College
+- **Sep 2019：**Volunteer of Yangling Agricultural College

 <br>